 Jetpack’s Contact Form feature must be enabled to use the Form block.
-This should be enabled by default, but if it’s not, you can enable it as described here.
+This feature should be enabled by default, but if it’s not, you can enable it by following the steps here.

 Adding the Form Block